PRotondo/Triangled-Images/README.md

 even for large images.
 The secret to this lies in having small triangles and working locally.
 To ensure the first, the initial population is made up of degenerate rectangles (see the example below) and the mutatons are most-likely small.
-By working by locality, I mean that the fitness function need only be evaluated locally (at the points occupied by the small rectangles).
+By working by locality, I mean that the fitness function need only be evaluated locally (the points of the triangle).

 The inspiration for this program was the work [here](http://rogeralsing.com/2008/12/07/genetic-programming-evolution-of-mona-lisa/), in which genetic programming is used to approximate an image by using polygons.